Save up to 25%… Shop Our Birthday Sale Now!

 2 - What Are the Differences Between False Turkey Tail and Turkey Tail Mushrooms?

-The table below highlights the key differences between turkey tail and Stereum ostrea, a common type of false turkey tail mushroom.
+The table below highlights the key differences between turkey tail and Stereum ostrea, a common type of false turkey tail.

-A table of differences between real turkey tail and false turkey tail mushroom, Stereum ostrea.
+A table of differences between real turkey tail and false turkey tail, Stereum ostrea.

 3 - What Are the Key Identification Features of False Turkey Tail Mushrooms?

-How to identify real and false turkey tail mushrooms
+How to identify real and false turkey tail fungi

 The underside is also yellow or tan, unlike the true turkey tail, which has a white underside.